-An LMS, on the other hand, is designed to help you create online lessons and manage both them and your students.
+An LMS, on the other hand, helps you create online lessons and manage both them and your students.
 A quality LMS will:

-In other words, an LMS should provide you with the feature set required to fully-manage an online classroom.
-While there are LMS-specific platforms like Teachable, you can set up a system like this in WordPress relatively quickly, and usually save a pretty big chunk of money.
+In a nutshell, an LMS should provide you with the feature set required to fully manage an online classroom.
+While there are LMS-specific platforms such as Teachable, you can also set up a system like this directly in WordPress (and relatively quickly).
+Plus, by choosing this method, you can usually save a pretty big chunk of money.
 Let’s explore how that works.

 How to create a WordPress LMS (in 3 steps)